Contax N Digital vs Sony RX10 IV

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the N Digital does not offer wifi capability.
+In contrast, the N Digital does not provide wifi capability.

 Studio photographers will appreciate that the Contax N Digital (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the N Digital has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the N Digital has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the N Digital from Contax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Contax and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Contax N Digital and the Sony RX10 IV?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Contax N Digital: